|

 of Coyote Hills Regional Park.

-this conflict of interest and has said that he will not
+this conflict of interest and have said that they will not

 receive donations from developers.
-He is not only
+They are not only

 concerned with the impact of developing in front of this

-very special park.
-He is also concerned with the
+very special park, but also concerned with the

-development’s huge impact on our children, our traffic,
+development’s huge impact on our health, our children, our traffic,

 our police and fire services, and our quality of life.